-Is it overheating?
+Is the Switch overheating?
 And is there a way to prevent it?

-The good news is that your Switch is likely fine.
-It is common for the console to heat up after use, especially if it remains on the Dock.
+The good news is that your Switch is most likely fine.
+It is common for the console to heat up while on the dock, especially if you have played for hours.

-Ok, so it does get hotter, but is it possible for the Switch to overheat?
+The console does get hotter the longer you play, but is it possible for the Switch to overheat?
 To grow so hot that it damages itself?

 Normally no. Unless you are pulling an all-nighter marathon session, your Switch should be fine.

-However, some users have reported that their Switch did indeed overheat to the point of bending or breaking.
-Users like _NSR in this Reddit thread.
-Most consoles aren´t affected, but a select few do have an overheating issue.
+However, some users have reported that their Switch did indeed overheat to the point of bending or breaking, like _NSR in this Reddit thread.
+It´s quite rare, but a unlucky consoles do have an overheating issue.

-Unfortunately, there is not a sure-fire way to know if your Switch is affected by this problem.
+Unfortunately, there is not a sure-fire way to know if your Switch can be affected by this problem until it happens.
 If it hurts to touch your console after playing for a couple of hours, then you might have cause for concern.
-Otherwise, it´s heating up in a normal temperature range.
+Otherwise, it´s heating up to a normal temperature range.

 A broken internal fan.